-Low in fat and very low in sodium, our risotto is bursting with B vitamins, especially niacin—it makes your RealAge 5.3 days younger.
+Low in fat and very low in sodium, our Multi Mushroom Risotto recipe is bursting with B vitamins, especially niacin—it makes your RealAge 5.3 days younger.

 3 1/2 cups fat free beef broth or mushroom broth, such as Amy’s Kitchen or Imagine Foods, gluten-free